xdespujols/rgpd/README.md

-# GLPI GDPRRoPA
+# GLPI GDPR / RGPD

 Based on [DPO Register](https://github.com/karhel/glpi-dporegister) plugin, by Karhel Tmarr.
 Some code was included or is similar to DPO Register.
+Based on [GDPRROPA](https://github.com/yild/gdprropa) plugin, Yild.

 Registry of Processing Activities for GDPR - [GLPI](https://github.com/glpi-project/glpi/) Plugin

-GDPR EU regulation require controllers (data administrators) to maintain Registry of Processing Activities (article 30 of GDPR) for each personal data processing.
+GDPR EU regulation require controllers (data administrators) to maintain Registry of Processing Activities (article 30 of GDPR) for each personal data processing.https://github.com/xdespujols/rgpd/tree/xdespujols-patch-1

 This plugin adds to GLPI managment of Processing Activities Registry, can be maintained for each entity.